graphql/graphql-spec/spec/Section 2 -- Language.md

 }
 ```

-In the event that `name` is `null`, the field's parent selection set becomes
+In the event that `name` resolves to `null`, the field's parent selection set
-`null` in the result and an error is returned, just as if `name` was marked
+becomes `null` in the result and an error is returned, just as if `name` was
-`Non-Nullable` in the schema:
+marked `Non-Nullable` in the schema:

 ```json example
 {